 Even the city’s hotels are getting in on the action.
 The Alexander is a modern art hotel that displays artwork and other hotel features created from such unusual items as combs, vinyl record albums, and railroad tracks.

-I don’t gush about hotels often, but with its trendy rooms and free bike rental for guests, the Alexander is definitely a cool place to stay.
-But even if the Alexander isn’t in your budget, don’t pass up the chance to stop in.
-Non-guests can walk up to the second floor to grab a drink at Plat 99, a colorful cocktail lounge that was one of the best places I ate & drank in 2013.
+I don’t gush about hotels often, but with its trendy rooms and free bike rental for guests, the Alexander Hotel in Indianapolis is definitely a cool place to stay.
+Even if the Alexander isn’t in your budget, don’t pass up the chance to stop in.
+Non-guests can walk up to the second floor to grab a drink at Plat 99, a colorful cocktail lounge that was one of the best places I ate & drank last year.

 At Plat 99, you’ll notice that the foot rest is actually a piece of railroad that was discovered before construction when the site was excavated.
-It’s a clever repurposing of an unexpected find.
+What a clever repurposing of an unexpected find!

 Just outside Plat 99, at the check-in desk, you’ll see ‘Zebra Fruit Wavepack’ by Ara Peterson.
 While this piece looks like folded fabric, it was actually painstakingly composed from little pieces of painted wood.
 It’s a remarkable piece of art.